Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

-The method for checking satisfiability of a formula that we introduce in this sub-section depends on an instantation of its functional variables to polynomials with rational coefficients.
-This will allow us to rewrite the formula into a formula in the language of the theory of real-closed fields which is decidable.
-In this sub-section, we still assume these polynomials to be given (e.g., chosen by the user), and drop this assumption later.
+The method for checking satisfiability of a formula that we introduce in this subsection depends on an instantation of its functional variables to polynomials with rational coefficients.
+This will allow us to rewrite the formula into a formula in the language of the theory of real-closed fields which is decidable~\cite{Tarski:51}.
+In this subsection, we still assume these polynomials to be given (e.g., chosen by the user), and drop this assumption later.

-\begin{definition} We call a function $\pi$ that assigns to every function variable of sort $\mathcal{F}_n$ a polynomial with rational coefficients in the variables $t_1,\dots,t_n$ a \emph{polynomial assignment}.
-Moreover, we call a pair consisting of a formula and a polynomial assignment an \emph{instantiated formula}. \end{definition}
+\begin{definition} Let $V$ be a finite set of function variables.
+We call a function~$\pi$ that assigns to every function variable in $V$ with sort $\mathcal{F}_n$ a polynomial in the variables $t_1,\dots,t_n$ with rational coefficients a \emph{polynomial assignment} on $V$.
+Moreover, we call a pair consisting of a formula with function variables from a finite set $V$ and a polynomial assignment on $V$ an \emph{instantiated formula}. \end{definition}

-The intuition is that the polynomial assignment $\pi$ in an instantiated formula $(\phi, \pi)$ instantiates each function variable in $\phi$ to the respective polynomial assigned by $\pi$.
-Let us define the following rules on instantiated formulas $(\phi, \pi)$: \begin{itemize} \item \textbf{varsep}: Rename multiple occurrences of the same function variable in $\phi$ by fresh function variables, and extend $\pi$ to the new variables in such a way that it assigns the same polynomial to each new variable as to its original one. \item \textbf{$\partial$-elim}: Replace a sub-term of $\phi$ of the form $\partial_iX$, where $X$ is a function variable, by $X$ and $\pi$ by $\pi'$ that is identical to $\pi$ except that it assigns the result of symbolic differentiation of the polynomial~$\pi(X)$ in its $i$-th argument to the function variable~$X$. \item \textbf{$\SAppS$-elim}: Replace a sub-term of $\phi$ of the form $\SApp{X}{\hat{t}_1,\dots,\hat{t}_n}$, where $X$ is a function variable, and the terms $\hat{t}_1,\dots,\hat{t}_n$ do not contain any app-operator, by the result of evaluating the polynomial~$\pi(X)$ using the values $\hat{t}_1,\dots,\hat{t}_n$ for the respective variables $t_1,\dots,t_n$. \end{itemize}

-Now apply first the rule varsep, and then iterate applying the elimination rules until they cannot be applied any more.
-This process must terminate since every application of an elimination rule decreases the total number of $\partial$- and $\SAppS$-operators by one.
-Moreover, the result must be unique since the only possible alternative choices of the rules relate to independent sub-formulas.
-So denote by $\Pi_{\pi}(\phi)$ the formula~$\phi'$ where $(\phi',\pi')$ is the final result of the described rule-application process.